 When is the Best Time to Visit Turkmenistan?

-Summers in Turkmenistan are brutally hot with temperatures occasionally exceeding 50°C. During the summer months, much of Turkmenistan is inadvisable to visit as the treeless desert provides no shelter from the baking hot sun and after a few hours, the temperatures will be unbearable, if not dangerous.
-However, that being said, during the summer months the areas around the Caspian Sea tend to be cooler than inland areas and can be visited.
-There are plenty of resorts dotted along the Caspian coast where you can enjoy an array of water activities on the sea.
-This area is also the only part of the country that will experience rainfall during the summer despite it being a rare occurrence.
+Summer in Turkmenistan is brutally hot, with temperatures occasionally exceeding 50°C. This is not the best time to visit Turkmenistan, with much of the country not suitable for tourists to explore comfortably.
+The treeless desert provides no shelter from the baking hot sun and, after a few hours the temperature will be unbearable, if not dangerous.
+However, the areas around the Caspian Sea tend to be cooler than inland areas and can be visited in summer.
+In fact, there are plenty of resorts dotted along the coast where you can enjoy an array of water activities.
+This is also the only part of the country that will experience rainfall in summer, albeit a rare occurrence.